c0linh/countdown-timer-i3blocks-bash/README.md

 - timer.sh: A countdown timer script written in pure bash.
 - timerd.sh: A daemon script that complements timer.sh by adding daemon capabilities.
 - timer-i3block.sh: Allows the timer to be controlled and displayed within [i3blocks](https://github.com/vivien/i3blocks?tab=readme-ov-file#example).
-- timer-functions.sh: Contains fuctions and declares global parameters for timer.sh
+- timer-functions.sh: Contains functions and declares global parameters required by timer.sh

 Installation
 Clone this repository to your local machine using: